jjviscomi/Backbone.DataManager/README.md

 Extension to Backbone, adds model and collection tracking, model recycling, and parent child tracking.
 Generates correct RESTful style routes for parent/child relationships, and designed with Rails in mind.
 This is in early development and has a long way to go!
 For more information checkout the source it is well documented.

 #Installation
- * Just make sure to include this file after Underscore and Backbone ... thats it.
+ * Just make sure to include the string.js.coffee then backbone-manager.js.coffee file after Underscore and Backbone ... thats it.

 #Backbone.Manager